JarryShaw/broapt/docs/sphinx/source/index.rst

 utilised Bro IDS and works as an APT detection system which is compatible with high-speed network traffic.
 The system has been proved in practical scenarios, and is the basis of follow-up researches on APT detection.

+For more information, please refer to the :download:`Graduation Thesis <../../thesis.pdf>` of BroAPT (in Chinese).

 Indices and tables
 ==================